 At SuperFeast, we constantly hear from individuals suffering from a whole variety of issues.
-They arrive at our shop front, call or email us with their day to day struggles - fatigue, exhaustion, adrenal burn out, low libido, slow metabolism and an overall loss of that joie de vivre.
+They call or email us with their day to day struggles - fatigue, exhaustion, adrenal burn out, low libido, slow metabolism and an overall loss of that joie de vivre.
 And our herb specialists often come to a consistent root cause, or at least, a significant contributing factor… stress.

 We’ve spoken about how damaging stress is and how it relates to our HPA axis, you can check out that article here.
 But a quick recap: